Sea Dragon (rocket): Design

 A typical launch sequence would start with the rocket being refurbished and mated to its cargo and ballast tanks on shore.
 The RP-1 would also be loaded at this point.
 The rocket would then be towed to a launch site, where the LOX and LH2 would be generated on-site using electrolysis; Truax suggested using a nuclear-powered aircraft carrier as a power supply during this phase.
 The ballast tanks, which also served as a cap and protection for the first-stage engine bell, would then be filled with water, sinking the rocket to vertical with the second stage above the waterline.
-Last minute checks could then be carried out and the rocket launched.
+Last-minute checks could then be carried out and the rocket launched.

-The rocket would have been able to carry a payload of up to 550 t or convert 550 into LEO.
-This is enough to comfortably launch the ISS in a single launch (which weighs a "mere" 450 tons).
-Payload costs, in 1963, were estimated to be between $59 and $600 per kg (roughly $500 to $5,060 per kg in 2020 dollars).
-TRW (Space Technology Laboratories, Inc.) conducted a program review and validated the design and its expected costs.
-However, budget pressures led to the closing of the Future Projects Branch, ending work on the super-heavy launchers they had proposed for a crewed mission to Mars.